luxonauta/minish/readme.md

 # Minish

-> Minish the minimal syntax highlighter.
+> The minimal syntax highlighter.

-A Javascript library without dependency, lightweight, flexible and fast.
+A lib without dependency, lightweight, flexible and fast.
 Designed to highlight:

 * HTML
 * CSS